railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

                            "Line 4","Silver","Quality"
                            "Line 5","Bronze","Quality"

-                   On the first line,  *Category Name* and  *Parent Category* are the column titles that correspond to field names in the  *Partner category* form.
+                  On the first line, :guilabel:`Category Name` and :guilabel:`Parent Category` are the column titles that correspond to field names in the :guilabel:`Partner category` form.

-                  *Column A* is for the different partner categories and *Column B* indicates if that category has a parent category.
-If  *Column B* is blank then the category sits at the top level.
+                  :guilabel:`Column A` is for the different partner categories and :guilabel:`Column B` indicates if that category has a parent category.
+If :guilabel:`Column B` is blank then the category sits at the top level.

 	#.
 Save spreadsheet file in CSV format – separated by commas – and name the file \ ``categories.csv``\.

 	#.
 In Open ERP, select :menuselection:`Partners --> Configuration --> Categories --> Edit Categories`.

 	#.
-Click  *Import* (to the bottom left of the list) to bring up the  *Import Data* dialog box, in which you'll find the ist of fields that can be imported.
+Click :guilabel:`Import` (to the bottom left of the list) to bring up the  *Import Data* dialog box, in which you'll find the ist of fields that can be imported.

 	#.
-Click  *Browse...* on the  *File to import* field and select the CSV file you just created, \ ``categories.csv``\   Then click  *Auto Detect* to atch the column names in the CSV file with the field names available in  *Partner Categories*
+Click :guilabel:`Browse...` on the :guilabel:`File to import` field and select the CSV file you just created, \ ``categories.csv``\   Then click :guilabel:`Auto Detect` to atch the column names in the CSV file with the field names available in:guilabel:`Partner Categories`.

 	#.
-Click Import at the bottom-right of the dialog box to load your data.
+Click :guilabel:`Import` at the bottom-right of the dialog box to load your data.
 You should get the message \ ``4 objects imported``\  in a new dialog box.
-Close both this and the  *Import Data* dialog box to return to the original page.
+Close both this and the :guilabel:`Import Data` dialog box to return to the original page.

 	#.
 Click :menuselection:`Partners --> Partners by category` to view the tree of categories, including the new \ ``Quality``\  branch that you loaded.